 That might sound like a lot of ground to cover, but you can do it with some thoughtfully-selected experience points that show how versatile you are!
 Make sure your examples are extremely relevant to your industry and provide shining examples of your highest abilities.

-Oh, and measure the impact you’ve had.
-I can’t stress this point enough.
+Oh, and measure the impact you’ve had—we can’t stress this point enough.
 You’re a data entry specialist, after all, so you can’t forget about the data!

 Provide quantifiable metrics (percentages, rates, and more) of your success: